 - Community Living Supplement

-- With effect from 1 Oct 2011, a monthly community living supplement is payable to CSSA recipients who are old, disabled or medically certified to be in ill-health and who are not living in institutions to better support their stay in the community.
+- With effect from 1 August 2020, apart from those recipients who are old, disabled or medically certified to be in ill-health and who are not living in institutions, Community Living Supplement has been extended to cover able-bodied adult recipients who are aged 60 to 64 and not living in institutions, to better support their stay in the community.

 - Transport supplement